openhab/openhab-addons/bundles/org.openhab.binding.clearone/README.md

 ## Thing Configuration

-##### Stack
+### Stack

-Serial Port - The serial port name for the Stack.
-Valid values are e.g. `COM1` for Windows and `/dev/ttyS0` or `/dev/ttyUSB0` for Linux.
+**Serial Port** - The serial port name for the Stack.
+Valid values are e.g. `COM1` for Windows and `/dev/ttyS0` or `/dev/ttyUSB0` for Linux, or an RFC2217 port `rfc2217://192.168.1.5:3333`

-Baud Rate - The baud rate of the serial connection.
+**Baud Rate** - The baud rate of the serial connection.
 Valid values are 9600, 19200, 38400 (default) and 57600.

-Poll Period - How often will the binding poll - useful to set to a short period during setup to more quickly detect changes, and can be changed to a longer period once configured.
+**Poll Period** - How often will the binding poll - useful to set to a short period during setup to more quickly detect changes, and can be changed to a longer period once configured.
 This also determines how quickly the Binding will attempt to reconnect if disconnected.

-##### Unit
+### Unit

-Bridge - Which Stack does this Unit belong to.
+**Bridge** - Which Stack does this Unit belong to.

-Type ID - Supported currently are XAP400 and XAP800 units.
+**Type ID** - Supported currently are XAP400 and XAP800 units.

-Device ID - Unique ID assigned to the Unit within the Stack.
+**Device ID** - Unique ID assigned to the Unit within the Stack.
 Range 0-7

-##### Zone
+### Zone

-Bridge - Which Unit does this Zone belong to.
+**Bridge** - Which Unit does this Zone belong to.

-Zone ID - XAP400: 1-8; XAP800: 1-12
+**Zone ID** - XAP400: 1-8; XAP800: 1-12

-Selectable inputs - A list of Inputs that can be used as Source selection.
+**Selectable inputs** - A list of Inputs that can be used as Source selection.
 This allows some inputs to be persistently mapped (by excluding them from this list), such as those used for system-wide announcements, and will not be affected when the input is modified.

 |Input ID|Input Name|
 |-|-|